naumaanh/ProTA/readme.md

 [Keenan Jabri](#) | [Naumaan Hassan](#) | [Nicolas Stencel](#) | [Manuel Vargas](#)

 ## Directory Structure
-In our main directory there are two loose files: readme.me & group-info.md.
-Our readme is what you are currently reading from and contains general information about our project.
-We then have two folders: documents & source.
-Documents will house all of our deliverables as well as meeting minutes.along with any other extra files we may have.
+In our main directory there are two loose files: **readme.me** & **group-info.md**.
+Our readme contains general information about our project.
+We then have two folders: **documents** & **source**.
+Documents will house all of our deliverables as well as meeting minutes along with any other extra files we may have.
 ![directory structure](documents/other/directory_structure.png)